Kkobala/Ado.Net/README.md

 # ADO.NET.
 Basics

 ## Purpose
-The purpose of the task: to get a practical experience on how to work with ADO.NET to connect and store the applicatin data in the MS SQL local database.You will learn:
+**The purpose of the task:** to get a practical experience on how to work with ADO.NET to connect and store the applicatin data in the MS SQL local database.You will learn:
 - how to create a sample database using Visual Studio 2019;
 - how to expolore and update properties of the database by using VS Server Explorer;
 - how to store the connection string in the appsetting.json configuration file;
 - how to read, update and delete data from the database tables using ADO.NET classes.

-Estimated time to complete: 3 hours.
+**Estimated time to complete:** 3 hours.

-Task status: mandatory / Manually-checked.
+**Task status:** mandatory / manually-checked.

 ## Description
 1. Clone a skeleton solution from the repository provided by AutoCode